 Ruth Harris is an Associate Professor at Wilfrid Laurier University’s School of Business & Economics.
 She is the Chair of the Kitchener-Waterloo Symphony Foundation.
 She is a big supporter of live music of any genre.
 She earned her PhD in Management Sciences from the Faculty of Engineering, University of Waterloo.
 She became a Chartered Financial Analyst in 2005, and was a founding member of the KW CFA branch.

 Tom Nagy had a successful career in software development and engineering management at Research In Motion before shifting gears to pursue a second degree in Music at Toronto’s Humber College.
 He is now building a name for himself in music performance and production, having studied with Rich Brown, Pat LaBarbera, Ian Terry and many other luminaries of the Canadian jazz and music production fields.
-Tom currently performs with Jazz Williams, Vanessa Marie Carter, and a long list of Canadian jazz, rock and blues ensembles.
+Tom currently performs with Gary Cain, Vital Transformation, and a long list of Canadian jazz, rock and blues ensembles, as well as his own group.
 As a leader in local volunteer organizations, Tom brings artistry, engineering background and can-do attitude to everything he does.

 Colin Read has been an avid amateur and professional musician for the last thirty years, with varying proficiency on a diverse palate of instruments ranging from classical guitar to drum kit.
 His passion for music, and a recent but rapidly growing appreciation for jazz, led him to be an early supporter of the Jazz Room.
 He brings board and organizational experience drawn from his active participation on several non-profit boards including Project Ploughshares and Brighton Yards Housing Co-op.